efrecon/disque2any/README.md

 id, the content of the job and `onearg` and `3` as arguments.
 Spaces are allowed in arguments, as long as you specify quotes (or curly-braces) around the procedure call construct.

-An example procedure is availabe under the `exts` subdirectory.
-The procedure will print the content of each job received on the queue and automatically acknowledge it.

 ### Escaping Safe Interpreters